-Wendy Cadge is an Associate Professor in the Sociology Department and Women's, Gender & Sexuality Studies Program at Brandeis University.
+Wendy Cadge is a Professor in the Sociology Department and Women's, Gender & Sexuality Studies Program at Brandeis University.
 She received her BA from Swarthmore College with majors in religion, sociology and anthropology, and her MA and PhD in sociology from Princeton University.

 Cadge's first book, Heartwood: The First Generation of Theravada Buddhism in America (University of Chicago Press, 2005), examined how immigrant Buddhists from Thailand and mostly white convert Buddhists understand and practice Buddhism in the United States.
 She also writes about religion and immigration, immigrants in small cities, conflicts over homosexuality in mainline Protestant churches, same-sex marriage, and religion in the non-profit sector.

 A committed teacher, she won the Michael Walzer ’56 Award for Excellence in Teaching from Brandeis University in 2008 and the Dean of Arts and Sciences Mentoring Award for Outstanding Teaching of Students in the Graduate School of Arts and Sciences in 2012.
 In 2013 she was awarded the Distinguished Service Award from the Association for Professional Chaplains.